 Can You Eat Saltwater Catfish?
 Why or Why Not

 The short answer is yes.
-You can eat saltwater catfish, but that doesn't mean you would want to or should.
+You can eat saltwater catfish, but that doesn't mean you would want to or should necessarily.
 But on the other hand, are you missing out on a unique culinary experience by throwing back these pesky bottom feeders?

 Let's take a closer look at the fish no one wants to catch but often can't keep off the hook.

 Salt water catfish were once widely regarded as nuisance fish, those pesky species you do not want to catch but seem to catch all the time.
-Anglers often complained to fisheries management officials that there were too many and all they did was steal bait intended for other species, the real gamefish anglers were targeting.
+Anglers often complained to fisheries management officials that there were too many and all they did was steal bait intended for other species.
+Fishermen thought the real gamefish anglers being targeted were being sacrificed.

 What Are Salt Water Catfish?